 Alpha Gamma Tau is a club for students in the Agriculture program.
-Its goals are to develop leadership, to identify career interests, and to enhance personal development.
-Members also host a livestock judging contest, a public speaking contest, and sales contest.
+Its goals are to develop leadership, identify career interests, and to enhance personal development.
+Members also host a public speaking contest, a forestry contest, and an annual bonfire.
 Alpha Gamma Tau offers scholarships for eligible students.
 Alpha Gamma Tau is the local chapter of the state and national PAS - Post-secondary Agricultural Students.